hoangduytran/blender-manual/manual/compositing/types/tracking/plane_track_deform.rst

    :align: right
    :alt: Plane Track Deform Node.

-The Plane Track Deform Node is used to incorporate the special "plane track" in your composite by checking areas which are planes, and replacing their footage with some other image.
+The Plane Track Deform Node is used replace flat planes in footage by another image, using plane tracks from motion tracking.

 Plane Track